cioos-siooc/ckan/README.md

 ## How to update
 If updating a submodule simply make changes to the sub repo and generate a PR or push changes as per the usual development workflow for that repo.
 Once changes are pushed to GitHub you can update the submodule in this repo and push changes.
-Any push to the 'cioos' or 'cioos-dev' branches will generate a new image
+Any push to the 'cioos' or 'cioos-dev' branches will generate a new image.

-A new image build will automatically use the latest ckan 2.9 base image so to update to a newer base image minor version you simple need to rebuild the image
+A new image build will automatically use the latest ckan 2.9 base image so to update to a newer base image minor version you simply need to rebuild the image.

 If updating to a newer major version you will need to modify the Dockerfile to use a new major version and do significant testing.